Kerri Einarson wins Saville Grand Prix with Joanne Courtney filling in for Shannon Birchard | TSN

 Einarson scored a deuce in the eighth end to pick up the 6-5 victory.

-The 30-year-old Birchard, who has won five Scotties titles, including four with Einarson, hasn't played this season due to a knee injury.
+The 30-year-old Birchard, who has won five Scotties Tournament of Hearts titles, including four with Einarson, hasn't played this season due to a knee injury.

 After playing the opening event with just three players, Team Einarson have used a handful of notable curlers who no longer play on the competitive circuit with four player teams.